hilverd/vagrant-ubuntu-oracle-xe/README.md

 values may also work, as long as (I believe) 2 GB of virtual memory is available for Oracle, swap is included in this calculation.

-If you want to raise the default number of connections, say to 200, then according to [How many connections can Oracle Express Edition (XE) handle?] you should run
+If you want to raise the limit of the number of concurrent connections, say to 200, then according to
+[How many connections can Oracle Express Edition (XE) handle?] you should run

     ALTER SYSTEM SET processes=200 scope=spfile